 16 Min Read |

 When brands first started collaborating with social media users to raise awareness of products and services, it was small-fry in comparison to other marketing techniques.
-But today influencer marketing has grown into an industry worth billions.
+But today influencer marketing has grown into an industry worth billions, and due to the shift to ecommerce and digital media because of COVID-19, influencer marketing in particular has become a critical channel for brands looking drive awareness and increase sales in a time of crisis.

 A consumer trust panel by ExpertVoice in 2018 showed that only 4% of people trust celebrity endorsements.
 Instead, they seek recommendations from people who are like them; who have credible experience and knowledge; and who genuinely believe in the brands they’re promoting.